Lois Lane

 Lois Lane first appeared on film in 1948.
 Actress Noel Neill starred in

 Superman, a 15-part serial from Columbia Pictures.
-Neill returned in
+Neill returned in the 1950 sequel

-father David Neill was an editor for the
+Neill was an editor for the Minneapolis Star Journal newspaper.

 After the departure of Phyllis Coates, Noel Neill was again cast as Lois for

-season 2 of the Adventures of Superman television series.
+season 2 of the

-Neill starred as Lois for 78 episodes that aired from 1953–1958.
-She also
+television series.
+Neill starred as Lois for 78 episodes that aired from

-appeared in Stamp Day For Superman, a short film produced by
+1953–1958.
+She also appeared in Stamp Day For Superman, a short film

-the United States Department of the Treasury in 1954.
+produced by the United States Department of the Treasury in 1954.

-Superman film.
-The tradition of Superman actresses returning would
+Superman: The Movie.
+A tradition of Lois actresses returning would continue over the next four

-continue over the next four decades.
-In 1991, Neill guest starred as Alexis on
+decades.
+In 1991, Neill guest starred as Alexis on an episode of the

 Superboy

 television series.
-In 2006, Neill appeared in Superman Returns as
+In 2006, Neill appeared in

-Gertrude Vanderworth, the wife of Lex Luthor.
+as Gertrude Vanderworth, the wife of Lex Luthor.

 On June 11, 2010, a 15-foot bronze statue of Noel Neill as Lois Lane was unveiled in Metropolis, Illinois.
 The statue was sculpted by Gary Ernest Smith and cast by Kevin Maag from Metal Art Foundry.